Students on a Rustic Pathways Belize reef and rainforest conservation program

 Explore Teen Travel Programs in Belize

-Belize offers two student travel options — an 8-day Spring Break program and an 8-day summer program — for high school students ages 14–18.
-Both itineraries blend reef exploration, rainforest ecology, and 22 hours of community-based environmental service.
+Belize: Caribbean Reefs & Mayan Culture is an 8-day summer program for high school students ages 14 to 18.
+The itinerary combines reef exploration, rainforest ecology, and 22 hours of community-based environmental service.

-Belize: Caribbean Reefs & Mayan Culture (Spring Break)
+Belize: Caribbean Reefs & Mayan Culture

 Best for: Teens interested in marine science, tropical ecology, and summer service-learning.

-Belize: Caribbean Reefs & Mayan Culture (Summer) →
+Belize: Caribbean Reefs & Mayan Culture →

 Compare Belize Teen Travel Programs